famedaxolotl/gce-wget/README.md

 ```
 This downloads all Variant 1 extended MCQ and Theory papers of IGCSE Chemistry 2023.

-To understand the paper naming system, see this.
+To understand the paper naming system, [see this](https://papers.gceguide.net/assets/images/res_guide.svg).

+### Porblems remaining

+- The error handling is absolutely horrendous right now
+- only one year is accepted
+- performance improvements in the url creator
+- maybe adopt a better module system